Study with us

 This study explores the current social care system in rural Uganda and how responsibility allocation shapes the care needs, experiences, coping strategies and care expectations of older people, their caregivers, stakeholders, and policies.
 This study offers essential information in furthering research and designing long-term social care systems for rural older people.

-Supervisors: Dr. Rachel Winterton, Associate Professor Suzanne Hodgkin and Dr. Jacqui Theobald.
+Supervised by Dr. Rachel Winterton, Associate Professor Suzanne Hodgkin and Dr. Jacqui Theobald.

 Carmela Leone - PhD